Evolution of a single spin in ideal Bose gas at finite temperatures: Results and discussion

 with the impurity-depleted Bose condensate asymptotically given by

 The large-$|{\bf k}|$ tail of the momentum distribution (\ref{N_k}) fits the universal Tan's \cite{Tan_2} behavior $\langle \Psi(t)|N_{\bf k}|\Psi(t)\rangle \sim \mathcal{C}(t)/{\bf k}^4$, with the contact parameter $\mathcal{C}(t)\propto |I_{\bf 0}(t)|^2$ (see insert in Fig.~\ref{S(t)_fig}).
-Note that the contact parameter's behavior resembles \cite{Drescher_2021} the spinless impurity case.
+The contact parameter's characteristic oscillatory zero-temperature equilibration behavior resembles cases of static Fermi \cite{Liu_2020} and Bose \cite{Drescher_2021} polarons without the spin-dependent interaction.
 The condensate depletion, controlled by the real part of $\ln f(t)$ (see Fig.~\ref{lnf(t)_fig}), is the oscillating function with increasing amplitude.
 We have also plotted in Fig.~\ref{moment_dis_fig}